Committees for the Defense of the Revolution: Structure

+Enrollment and ranks

 Joining the committee is not selective; however, the top leadership of the organization is drawn from a select pool of loyalists at the discretion of the general secretary of the PCC.
 Each CDR subdivision has an elected president that manages their locale and is subordinate to the CDR president immediately above their.
 Each block president is also charged with collecting and centralizing the information about every citizen in their block, giving such information to local police, investigators for political organizations like the Union of Communist Youths or the Communist Party of Cuba or the investigators for the Department of State Security (G2).
 Each committee also has one responsible for Vigilance, Ideology, and Community and Service.
 Those tasked with vigilance write annotations on citizens, monitoring how often people go to their house and how many attend, their whereabouts, family and work history, how many packages they may be receiving or enforcing curfews.
 Those in charge of Ideology are tasked with spreading political material to orient the people towards the party and recording overall revolutionary moral character.
 Those responsible for community and service plan various activities on rest days like maintaining optimal hygienic conditions on the block.

+Regular meetings

+Lewis Edgewood, a delegate on an official National Education Union visit to Cuba, describes CDR meetings as political block parties.
+Members from a local neighborhood meet in the street to give speeches, listen to music, drink, and eat.
+There are also discussions regarding coordinating local community service and neighborhood surveillance.

 Activities

 Community services

-Besides mobilizing society for the defense of the revolution and the triumph of socialism, the CDRs have also a role in national literacy and vaccination campaigns.
+The CDRs have a role in national literacy and vaccination campaigns.
 They maintain social hygiene by eradicating the origins of transmission for certain diseases.
 They popularly mobilized people for demonstrations for Elian Gonzalez, the “Five Heroes” spies, or Mariel Boatlift.
-The CDR is also vital for the National Civil Defense as they evacuate millions of people during hurricanes and are responsible for block clean up operations to remove debris and clear up roads, among others.
+The CDR play a role in the National Civil Defense by reviewing and updating evacuation plans for their neighbourhoods prior to each hurricane season.

 CDR has additional responsibilities beyond monitoring individual political and moral backgrounds; these include arranging community festivals, administrating voluntary community projects, and organizing community attendance to mass rallies.
 Proponents further emphasize that CDRs have helped to put medical, educational, or other campaigns into national effect.
 They also act as centers for many who do not work in farms or factories, and hence include a large proportion of female membership.
 The CDRs also take an active role in vaccination campaigns, blood banks, recycling, practicing evacuations for hurricanes, and supporting the government in its fight against corruption.

-CDR community centers were mobilized beginning 2020 to help respond to the ongoing COVID-19 pandemic in Cuba, although its efficacy is debated.
+CDR community centers were mobilized beginning 2020 to help respond to the ongoing COVID-19 pandemic in Cuba.